-Although millions of women are affected even in Germany, knowledge about the disease is low in medical circles.
-The symptoms resemble obesity and are therefore often misclassified.
-Accordingly, accurate diagnosis, treatment and social acceptance are difficult - lipedema.
+Although millions of women are affected, even in Germany, there is little knowledge about the disease in medical circles.
+The symptoms are similar to those of obesity and are therefore often misclassified.
+It is therefore difficult to accurately diagnose, treat and gain social acceptance for lipoedema.

 Britta Beckmann and Madeleine Thiede have suffered from the chronic disease since childhood.
 On their Instagram channels @brittaliebt and @lipoedem_schwestern, they report on lipedema, share their experiences and speak encouragement to those affected.